solid/solid-prep/src/sections/data-model.md

 ## Properties ## {#notification-properties}

-A [PREP] notification from an LDP Resource on a [=Solid server=] MUST have the following properties:
+A [PROTOCOL] notification from an resource on a [=Solid server=] MUST have the following properties:

 <dl>